w3slley/covid19-portugal-wikipedia/README.md

 # Table/graph generator for Portugal's Covid-19 Wikipedia page
-This project has the goal of automating the process of updating tables and graphs for the Portugal Covid-19 pandemic wikipedia page.
+This project has the goal of automating the process of updating tables and graphs for the Portugal's Covid-19 pandemic wikipedia page.

 ## Requirements
 - Python 3